The Simple Self Care Lifestyle with mo

 • Sea Salt comes from Sea/Bay/Salt lakes

-• Table Salt is typically in mined from underground deposits, striped of minerals and has iodine and anti-caking agents added.
+• Table Salt is mechanically mined from underground deposits, stripped of minerals, and has iodine and anti-caking agents added.

 Now the salts I use and recommend when asked.